soundswarm/geojson/README.md

 # Next Steps
-  add front end in React or Angular:
+  Add front end in React or Angular:

-  Build responsive form that allows user to query database Display query results on a map and a list.
+  Build responsive form that allows user to query database

+  Display query results on a map and a list.
 Map and List will have a real time filter.

   Add performance optimizations